 Hedgehog Food Guidelines

-Again, while they eat mainly insects in the wild, the main portion of your hedgehog’s diet should be dry foods that have a similar fat to protein ratio.
+Again, while they eat mainly insects such as mealworms, the main portion on their diet should be dry meals that can have similar fat to protein ratio.

 1. Hedgehog food formulas

 Pet stores sell dry meals made specifically to meet the hedgehog’s insectivore diet requirements.

 Some brands make a great option since it is prepared specifically for a balanced nutrition.

 Despite of the above, many breeders do not recommend certain brands because some meals are not made with quality ingredients.